ItsRudraksh/studymate-ai/README.md

     - Option to retake quiz
     - "Clear Answer" functionality for individual questions
     - Responsive design for various screen sizes
+    - Submission requires all questions to be answered (toast notification for incomplete attempts)

 ## 🏗️ Architecture